annotation/stam/README.md

 STAM is more like a lowest common denominator, a pivot model if you will, that allows expression of a wide variety of annotation paradigms.
-Exports of this simpler data model to more expressive and established standards like RDF and WebAnnotations are encouraged whereever appropriate.
+Exports of this simpler data model to more expressive and established standards like RDF and WebAnnotations are encouraged wherever appropriate.

 The best comparisons can be drawn with annotation models such as [Web Annotations](https://www.w3.org/TR/annotation-model/),  [Text